sougatoroy3/socketChat3R/README.md

 # .kv files
-  chatappinterface.kv and registration.kv to present the widget parameters
+  chatappinterface.kv and registration.kv to present the widget parameters Tried building this project using the topics covered in computer networks

-*incomplete backend stuff will be updated later prolly*
+*incomplete backend stuff will be updated later prolly *more features will be added later